What about chemicals?

 Why don't you test your finished product for harmful substances?

-Our components are certified by the European standard Oeko-Tex 100, level 1 to be chemically safe.
+Our components are certified by the European standard Oeko-Tex 100 to be chemically safe.
 Our latex is Cradle to Cradle GOLD certified and in addition, our cotton fabric is made with 100% organic fiber in a GOTS certified factory in Germany.
 During manufacturing we are not adding anything that changes the chemical composition of the components in any way.
 To test the finished product as well would increase the price of our beds without providing any additional benefit to the consumer.

 Is your latex organic?